ivanrj7j/NewsTok/README.md

     - `businessinsider.py`: Worker for fetching articles from Business Insider.
     - `fetcher.py`: Generic article fetching functionality.
 Used as a parent class for other targetted fetchers
     - `scheduler.py`: Schedules tasks for fetching articles.
+    - `searcher.py`: Parent class for searching any website for articles.
+    - `businessinsiderSearcher.py`: Specialized searcher for [Business Insider](https://www.businessinsider.in/).

 ## [High Level Details](HLD.md)